stanadams/hello-world/README.md

 # hello-world
-obligatory start-up tutorial space
+Obligatory start-up tutorial space.

-this line is also required for the tutorial
+This line is also required for the tutorial.

-and this one is for good measure
+And this one is for good measure.